PhenixCollaboration/web/_results/hepdata.md

 ##### Appendix B: The Sandbox
-The "sandbox" feature of the HEPData portal allows the user to thoroughly validate the submission package and in particular whether the LaTeX-formatted abstract is rendered correctly.
-Please use it, otherwise it is hard to guarantee that the LaTeX dialect used on the HEPData site will produce adequate output.
+The "sandbox" feature of the HEPData portal allows the user to thoroughly validate the submission package.
+It will catch trivial errors in YAML formatting, typos in the provided filenames, missing files etc. Importantly, it helps to determine whether the LaTeX-formatted abstract is rendered correctly - it is hard to guarantee that the LaTeX dialect used on the HEPData site will produce adequate output.

 Using the sandbox feature requires an account on HEPData which is **trivial to obtain**.
 Once you log into the portal, the "sandbox" option will be clearly marked in the menu in the upper right corner of the Web page.
 The sandbox won't be visible to anyone without the link generated by the system, so the data are protected in this manner.
-Uploading material will require creation of a *tar* archive of your files which should be deleted once you complete validation, to keep the folder clean.
+Uploading material will require creation of a *tar* archive of your files.
+You may want to delete the tar file once you complete validation to keep the repository folder clean.

+The sandbox section has a useful "dashboard" feature which allows the user to keep track of their test submissions.
+You can delete the entries you no longer need from your sandbox to make navigation easier.

+If an upload to the sandbox is successful, the Web page will eventually refresh and the rendered contents will be shown.
+Time required to render the contents of your submission will depend on its complecity - simple single-table submissions will render in 10-20 sec while complex multi-table entries may take minutes.
+If there is a failure, the user is redirected to the file upload page.
+Either way, there is a notification is sent via e-mail telling the user about the status of their submission (i.e. success or failure).
+Diagnostic messages generated by the sandbox validation system and delivered via e-mail are often quite useful and help to identify problems quickly.

 ##### Appendix C: the GitHub Workflow
 The HEPData materials are kept in a designated folder in the PHENIX Collabotation documentation repository on GitHub:
 [https://github.com/PhenixCollaboration/documentation/tree/master/assets/hepdata](https://github.com/PhenixCollaboration/documentation/tree/master/assets/hepdata){:target="_blank"}.
 Adding your HEPData files to the repository is done as follows:
-* Create a fork of the "documentation" repository on GitHub (easy to do in the Web UI): [https://github.com/PhenixCollaboration/documentation](https://github.com/PhenixCollaboration/documentation){:target="_blank"}
+* Create a fork of the "documentation" repository on GitHub (easy to do in the Web UI): [https://github.com/PhenixCollaboration/documentation](https://github.com/PhenixCollaboration/documentation){:target="_blank"}.
 * Clone the resulting repository to your workstation/laptop.
-Look at the existing 'ppg' folders under assets/hepdata if you need examples
+Look at the existing 'ppg' folders under assets/hepdata if you need examples.
-* Check if the correct "ppgXXX" folder for your submission exists, if not create it and add it to your repository.
+* Check if the correct "ppgXXX" folder for your submission exists, if not create it and "git add" it to your repository.
 'XXX' here stands for the PPG serial number i.e. if you are in PPG 433 you will need to create a folder "ppg433".
-* Populate the folder with your HEPData submission files
+* Populate the folder with your HEPData submission files.
-* Create a *tar* file with the contents of the folder and peruse the **sandbox** functionality of HEPData as suggested above to upload and validate the contents
+* Create a *tar* file with the contents of the folder and peruse the **sandbox** functionality of HEPData as suggested above to upload and validate the contents.
-* If you are satisfied with the submission and there are no errors, delete the tar file and do a "git commit ." and "git push" to place the material on GitHub (do not push to "master")
+* If you are satisfied with the submission and there are no errors, delete the tar file and do a "git commit ." and "git push" to place the material on GitHub (do not push to "master").
-* Create a pull request on the GitHub website in order to merge your addition into the repository
+* Create a pull request on the GitHub website in order to merge your addition into the repository.